Coupled Integral PINN for Discontinuity: Introduction and formulation of benchmark equations

 \subsection{Burgers' Equation}

 The Burgers' equation is a fundamental partial differential equation classified as a convection–diffusion equation.
-It plays a significant role in several areas of applied mathematics, including fluid mechanics, gas dynamics, and traffic flow\cite{doi:10.1080/10618562.2010.523518}\cite{https://doi.org/10.1002/cpa.3160030302}.
-Consider the following burgers' equation:
+It plays a significant role in various fields of applied mathematics, including fluid mechanics, gas dynamics, and traffic flow\cite{doi:10.1080/10618562.2010.523518, https://doi.org/10.1002/cpa.3160030302}.
+The equation is expressed as:

-where \( u = u(x,t) \) represents the velocity field, \( t \) is time, \( x \) is the spatial coordinate, and \( \nu \) is the viscosity coefficient.
-When we deal with inviscid burgers' equation, \(\nu\)=0 and thus discontinuous may appear.
-We often encounter two kinds of discontinuities, due to the characteristic velocity of the burgers equation $f'(u)=u$, when the value of $u$ located on the left side is larger than the right side there will be a shock, and when the value of u on the left side is smaller than the value on the right side there will be a rarefaction\cite{LeVeque1992}, we can use the square wave as the initial condition to show both cases at once, where initial condition:$ u(x,0) = 1$ for $-0.5 < x < 0$ and 0 else where.

-For all burgers equation, we deploy the MUSCL scheme discrete the space with length 2/256 and discrete time with step size 0.01s.
-Both CI-PINN and PINN are trained with 300 random sampling points on initial and boundary conditions and 30000 random sampling points inside the time-spatial domain with LBFGS optimizer.
-And we evaluated the error on the same points with discretization in MUSCL sheme.

-Figure 2 and 3 show the result of the forward solution comparing CI-PINN with vanilla PINN and the numerical method of MUSCL.
-Qualitatively, our method is competitive with traditional numerical methods yet PINN fails to capture the shock wave that occurred.
-On the quantitative comparison, Table 1 shows CI-PINN achieved similar accuracy as the classical numerical solver, while vanilla PINN have a larger error, see Table 1.

-In the viscous scenario with diffusion term, for the burgers equation with a diffusion term, both PINN and CI-PINN perform well.
-See supporting information Figure~\ref{fig:fig10}~\ref{fig:clip11}.